Ultra-wideband

 Ultra-wideband (UWB, ultra wideband, ultra-wide band and ultraband) is a radio technology that can use a very low energy level for short-range, high-bandwidth communications over a large portion of the radio spectrum.
 UWB has traditional applications in non-cooperative radar imaging.
 Most recent applications target sensor data collection, precise locating, and tracking.
-UWB support started to appear in high-end smartphones in 2019.
+UWB support first appeared in high-end smartphones in 2019.
 For a detailed list of Ultra-wideband supported mobile devices, see List of UWB-enabled mobile devices.

 Characteristics

 Ultra-wideband is a technology for transmitting information across a wide bandwidth (>500 MHz).
 This allows for the transmission of a large amount of signal energy without interfering with conventional narrowband and carrier wave transmission in the same frequency band.
 Regulatory limits in many countries allow for this efficient use of radio bandwidth, and enable high-data-rate personal area network (PAN) wireless connectivity, longer-range low-data-rate applications, and the transparent co-existence of radar and imaging systems with existing communications systems.

 Ultra-wideband was formerly known as pulse radio, but the FCC and the International Telecommunication Union Radiocommunication Sector (ITU-R) currently define UWB as an antenna transmission for which emitted signal bandwidth exceeds the lesser of 500 MHz or 20% of the arithmetic center frequency.
 Thus, pulse-based systems—where each transmitted pulse occupies the UWB bandwidth (or an aggregate of at least 500 MHz of a narrow-band carrier; for example, orthogonal frequency-division multiplexing (OFDM))—can access the UWB spectrum under the rules.